 Make the look work in your bathroom with tiles in aquamarine and a leafy palm print wall paper.
 Rows of LED lightbulbs either side of the mirror add an extra touch of vintage glamour to your bathroom.

-1. Urban oasis
+19. Urban oasis

 Showcase geo-patterned tiles on both walls and floors in modern and blush hues for a modern feel.
 Choose a contemporary angled basin and bath, team with black taps and fittings, and arrange plenty of planters with steam-loving tropical plants.

-2. Blue sanitaryware
+20. Blue sanitaryware

 Don’t be bland – be bold!
 Give your bathroom a bit of character by adding a splash of bright colour.
 Coloured baths and basins are coming back, but in bolder shades than 1970s avocado, adding a sense of drama and luxury.

-‘What’s set to turn our heads in 2019 is the emergence of blue sanitaryware as a cool alternative to white,’ says CP Hart’s Rachel Martin.
+‘What’s set to turn our heads is the emergence of blue sanitaryware as a cool alternative to white,’ says CP Hart’s Rachel Martin.
 ‘Look out for powdery blue baths, basins and WCs teamed with polished chrome or gold taps.’

 ‘Clean white furniture anchors the trend and is particularly striking when finished with marble door fronts or textured stone surfaces.’

-4. Bathroom wallpaper
+21. Bathroom wallpaper

-5. Metallic glamour
+22. Metallic glamour

-Though we’re not advocating the return of gaudy swan-shaped brassware or wall to wall coper tiles, there is definitely a trend emerging for modern metallic finished, and it’s worth tapping into for your new bathroom design.
+Chrome has been the king of the bathroom for some time but, as with kitchens, this is changing.
+Though we’re not advocating the return of gaudy swan-shaped brassware or wall-to-wall copper tiles, there is definitely a new bathroom trend emerging for modern metallic finished, and it’s worth tapping into for your new bathroom design.

 As the name suggests, brassware has the metal at its heart, as it’s a durable material.
 Usually the brass core is treated with chrome or nickel to produce the shiny steel look we’ve been in love with for so long.